-If you’re looking for a job with good long-term prospects, a career in the healthcare field could be a good fit.
+If you’re looking to train for a job that is predicted to have many openings in the coming years, a career in the healthcare field could be a good fit.

-As of late 2017, healthcare became the largest job source in the United States.
-The high demand for qualified healthcare professionals can mean more job security and room to grow than in other fields.
-This article will help describe what your career would be like in one of the fastest-growing jobs in the healthcare industry—as a medical secretary who specializes in coding.
+This article will help describe what your career would be like in one of the various growing jobs in the healthcare industry—as a medical secretary who specializes in coding.

 Read on to get a behind the scenes look at the duties of a medical coder.

 Medical coders update patient records with standardized information needed for data management and billing purposes.
 Every time a doctor, nurse, or other healthcare provider performs a service, a code needs to be assigned to each diagnosis and procedure.
 For example, let’s assume you’re a medical coder reviewing the health record of a patient who comes into a medical office for an X-ray.

 Once the technician completes the X-ray, he or she will note the procedure on the patient’s chart.
 A doctor will then examine the image to diagnose the source of the injury, whether it’s a fracture or simply a sprain, and may also prescribe treatment, such as a sling or a cast.
 As a medical coder, it’ll be your job to read these notes and apply the appropriate codes for the X-ray, the doctor’s examination, the diagnosis, and any treatment provided.

 The specific codes you assign will determine how the medical office bills the insurance company for the patient’s visit.
 Your main job tasks will include analyzing medical charts and assigning codes.